Intern with JAI and join the fight for a peaceful, sustainable, democratic future.

 Law students and attorneys can intern with Just Atonement Inc. in their spring or fall semesters, and during the summer internship period.

-Interning with Just Atonement Inc. provides unique opportunities to explore international law, work on cutting edge human rights issues, and participate in the United Nations system, both in the United States and internationally.
+Interning with JAI provides unique opportunities to explore international human rights law, work on cutting edge human rights issues, and participate in the United Nations system, both in the United States and internationally.

 Spring 2019 - Spring 2019 interns will have a possibility of learning about international human rights within the context of climate change and issues of war and peace.
 Interns will also be given the opportunity to attend the Human Rights Council session in Geneva, Switzerland.

 Summer 2019 - Summer 2019 interns can spend the summer in New York City for a full time internship.
 Access to the United Nations in New York will be provided.
 Interns will have the opportunity to attend the High Level Political Forum for Sustainable Development Goals held in July 2019.